-Normally a programme of this nature would cost in the region of £4000, but funding from our partners means that we can offer the whole package to the fifth cohort at these extremely affordable rates:
+Normally a programme of this nature would cost in the region of £4000, but funding from our partners means that we can offer the whole package to the second cohort at the extremely affordable rate of £600 +VAT.

-£650 +VAT.

-A number of bursaries are available for NHS staff in the Southern region - details on application.
+A number of bursaries are available for NHS staff in the Thames Valley region - details on application.